 The Institute's publications are hosted on an open access platform, and can be read in digital format without fee.
-By submitting the work/article to us for publication, the Institute also has the right to publish it in electronic form on the Open Access principle.
-For hardcopy printed versions, a fee is usually charged.
+By submitting your book/article to us for publication, you also grant the Institute the right to publish it immediately for Open Access in both printed and online digital form under a CC-BY-4 license.
 The Institute publishes in Finnish, Swedish and English, and may also publish in other languages, subject to agreement.

-The Institute's three main publication channels are:
+The Institute's four main publication channels are: